-At this point Nyav became aware that a third rider accompanied Dersnam and himself.
+At this point Nyav became aware that a third rider was accompanying Dersnam and himself.
 It was... the memory came back...
-Tem Talfarn: that wiry little fellow who had been his fellow-prisoner when he'd lain bound at the mercy of Grilk Sedond's gang...
+Tem Talfarn: that wiry little fellow who had been his fellow-prisoner, lying bound at the mercy of Grilk Sedond's gang...
 Tem Talfarn, whom the gang had chaffed playfully before electing him Hostile Voice... devil's advocate... for some unguessable purpose.

-A sardonic Terran thought floated up: Put it in the 'in' tray and leave it for later.
+What had that all been about?
+A sardonic Terran thought floated up: Put it in your 'in' tray and leave it for later.
 Or shove it in a file marked 'miscellaneous'; then you'll never have to deal with it at all.

-His higher, Uranian self shrugged back: be as impertinent as you like, Yeadon.
-I'm steering, not classifying.
-I accelerate through the night air towards Ao, a city I don't know, in the company of people I don't know -
+His higher, Uranian self shrugged in retort: be as impertinent as you like, Yeadon; my aim is to steer, not classify, as, living in the present moment, I accelerate through the night air towards Ao, a city I don't know, in the company of people I don't know -

 But shouldn't you even try to guess about this Devil's Advocate stuff?

 The classic mix was there: the globular palaces, branching walkways and helical towers in the architectural brew characteristic of the twenty-five immortal disc-on-stem cities of Syoom.
 He'd soon - to use an Olhoavan phrase - be 'in the drink of it'.
-That flicked him back to his Starside past, to mounded Olhoav which he had thought so great, and he reflected, affectionately and a trifle sadly, on the contrast between that ground-level outpost and this upraised hub of beauty and power -
+Olhoavan idiom - that flicked him back to his Starside past, to mounded Olhoav which he had thought so great.
+Affectionately and a trifle sadly, he reflected on the contrast between that ground-level outpost and this upraised hub of beauty and power -

-thoughts returned to the present.
-His group of night
+thoughts snapped back to the present.
+His accompanying group of night

 travellers weren't the only skimmers headed for Ao.
 Scattered pinpoints

-of other lights crawled across the view, arriving from
+of other lights crawled across the view.
+Folk were arriving from

 "More traffic than usual," Dersnam remarked.
 "And far more people going up than down.
 Must be the Confluence."

 Ask him what he means!
 Don't let the moment slip!
-Didn't you catch that note of rancour? the Yeadon voice popped back into the Daon's brain all of a sudden.
+Didn't you catch that note of rancour? the Yeadon under-voice popped back all of a sudden.
 I bet you he's wistful about power.
-Dersnam Gostomon Thull, son of a Noad, is thereby forbidden by custom ever to rule, while here you are, a Daon, heir to the noadex of your city, something he can never be to his!
+Think of it: Dersnam Gostomon Thull, son of a Noad, is thereby forbidden by custom ever to rule, while here you are, a Daon, heir to the noadex of your city; something he can never be to his!

 So? was Nyav's impatient retort.

-So, he could well be up to something that's not yet apparent, and you need to prepare, for a start, by pumping him about this Confluence, find out what it is, learn swiftly so that you may outguess him when his plot becomes clear -
+So, he could well be up to something that's not yet apparent, and you need to prepare, for example by pumping him about this Confluence.
+Find out what it is, learn swiftly so that you may outguess him when his plot becomes clear -

-What makes you think you're going to have the time to play it that way?
+What makes you think you're going to have the time to play it that cautious way?

 All that means nothing to me.